maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 ==That’s why we need lens, so that it can still capture more photons and make them still project to the focus point.==

 #### Reason for Lenses
-A real camera must have as finite aperture:
+A real camera must have a finite aperture:
 - **That captures more light.**
 - **While preserving as much of the pinhole abstraction as possible.**